 Wyoming Quit Claim Deed Form

-A person who completes a Wyoming Quit Claim Deed will in effect give any and all interest in a property currently in their name to another party.
-Notably, no legally-binding promises regarding the title are implied nor expressed in this agreement.
 It should be kept in mind that although the Grantor (the party transferring the interest) will not usually face any tangible consequences if the interest they believe they hold does not exist, the Grantee (the party receiving the interest) will.
-Namely, the Grantee will have no legal avenues to reclaim any money lost in the process.
-This contract is therefore advised for use only between parties who have already proven their trustworthiness to one another.
-Even with this established, the Grantee should always conduct a title search to investigate the current status of the property title.
+In other words, the Grantee will have no legal avenues to reclaim any money lost in the process.

-Address of the Grantee (§ 34-1-119): The Grantee’s address must be stated in the form in order for the County Recorder to accept the Deed for recording.
+Grantee Address (§ 34-1-119): The Grantee’s address must be stated in the form in order for the deed to be accepted for recording.

 - The name of the Grantor,

 - The transfer date,

 - The sale date,